COME AND HAVE AN AFFAIR WITH ME ON THE ISLAND OF CRETE, GREECE!

 5-18 June 2020

 4-17 September 2020

-Make 2020 the most memorable yet, and join me on a small personal tour to the island I call my spiritual home – Crete, Greece.
+Make 2020 the most memorable yet, and join me on a small boutique tour to the island I call my spiritual home – Crete, Greece.

 My affair with her began more than 30 years ago and I’ve been in love with her ever since, for she changed me forever.
 She leaves an indelible print on people and I have yet to meet anyone who is not equally besotted with her and all she has to offer and who promises to return – and they do, time and time again.

-To this end, I take small personal tours to the island where we dip in and out of her culture and explore her culinary depths.
+To this end, I take small personal tours on a journey into the heart of the Cretan people and their culture, as we explore the island’s culinary depths.
 We visit traditional villages where the locals live as they have for centuries and almost travel the length of the island where you can see first hand the snow-tipped mountains, deep gorges, fertile valleys and sublime beaches snuggling up to azure seas.